IDinsight/mosaiks/README.md

 ### • Can you tell me about all the parameters that I can use in the `get_features`?

-Here are all the parameters and defaults that `get_features` uses:
+Below are all the parameters and defaults that `get_features` uses.

+**NOTE:** You'll probably want to leave most of these as defaults - see the `.yaml` file example that follows for the subset of parameters you most likely want to change.

 ```python
 def get_features(